Kractero/cards-resources/src/lib/posts/prereqs.md

 Here are the steps on how to download Python and get it working, on Windows.

-1. Visit [the Python website](https://www.python.org/downloads/) and click Download Python 3.11.5 (version at the time of writing, yours might be different).
+1. Visit <a href="https://www.python.org/downloads/" rel="noopener noreferrer" target="_blank">the Python website</a> and click Download Python 3.11.5 (version at the time of writing, yours might be different).

 2. Launch the executable.